gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 Decoupled into small pieces: the `goalRoutine` **coarse** loop, plus three helpers — `waitForStableReading` (settled read), `achieveFineGoal` (**fine** phase), and `openValveForMs` (a burst).
-Pressure and height mode run the **same** loop, fine phase and re-check; the per-mode differences are the predictor seam, a `ModeTuning` struct (deadband / settle band / fine constants), whether samples are logged (pressure only — height has no learned model), and the pressure-only bag-max ceiling.
+Pressure and height mode run the **same** loop, predictor, models, fine phase and re-check.
+The only per-mode differences are a `ModeTuning` struct (deadband / settle band / fine constants), the untrained default constant, and the pressure-only bag-max ceiling.

-**Coarse phase (`goalRoutine`).** Commit a direction from the true (valve-closed) reading; each tick read the live value and compute `actual` (pressure: `getPredictedBagPressure(...)` = raw + learned offset; height:
-`getPredictedBagHeight(...)`, an identity stub since the level sensor reads true even during flow), hold the valve open; when `actual` reaches goal, close, rendezvous at the barrier (valve closed), then `waitForStableReading` for the true settled value, log the sample, and re-decide against it (**bidirectional**: continue, reverse, or hand off to fine).
-Pressure mode logs a flowing→settled sample on each coarse close.
+**Coarse phase (`goalRoutine`).** Commit a direction from the true (valve-closed) reading; each tick read the live value and compute `actual = getPredictedBagPressure(aiIndex, raw, rawTank)` (raw + learned/default offset — psi or height % depending on mode), hold the valve open; when `actual` reaches goal, close, rendezvous at the barrier (valve closed), then `waitForStableReading` for the true settled value, log the flowing→settled sample, and re-decide against it (**bidirectional**: continue, reverse, or hand off to fine).

 **Settled read (`waitForStableReading`).** Instead of a fixed settle wait, block until the reading holds within a band (`SETTLE_STABLE_BAND_PSI` / `_LEVEL`) for `SETTLE_STABLE_MS` (100 ms), with a